gggrafff/libP7Client/README.md

         Null - drops all incoming data, save CPU for the hosting process
     Client - is a core module, it aggregate sink & channels together and manage them.
 Every client object can handle up to 32 independent channels

-Let’s take an example (diagram below) - developed application has to write 2 independent log (trace) streams and 1 telemetry stream, and delivers them directly to Baical.
-Initialization sequence will be:

-    First of all you need to create P7 Client, and specify parameters for sink ”/P7.Sink=Baical /P7.Addr=127.0.0.1”
-    Using the client create:
-        first trace channel with name ”Core”
-        second trace channel named ”Module A”
-        telemetry channel named ”CPU, MEM”